The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt"

 \subsection{The overall effect on $\tilde{q}$}

-Without compromising the impact of the Bianchi anisotropy, we may assume that the peculiar velocity is a shear eigenvector, so that $\sigma_{ab}v^b= \zeta v_a$, with $\zeta$ being the associated eigenvalue.\footnote{The expansion rate of an anisotropic Bianchi universe varies between different directions and the difference is monitored by the expansion tensor, defined by $\Theta_{ab}=(\Theta/3)h_{ab}+\sigma_{ab}$ (e.g.~see~\cite{TCM,EMM}).
+Without compromising the impact of the anisotropy, we may assume that the peculiar velocity is a shear eigenvector, so that $\sigma_{ab}v^b= \zeta v_a$, with $\zeta$ being the associated eigenvalue.\footnote{The expansion rate of an anisotropic Bianchi universe varies between different directions and the difference is monitored by the expansion tensor, defined by $\Theta_{ab}=(\Theta/3)h_{ab}+\sigma_{ab}$ (e.g.~see~\cite{TCM,EMM}).
 Then, $\Theta_{ab}v^b= Hv_a+\sigma_{ab}v^b$ to linear order.
 When $v_a$ is a shear eigenvector, with $\sigma_{ab}v^b= \zeta v_a$, the last relation becomes $\Theta_{ab}v^b=(H+\zeta)v_a$.
 Accordingly, when $\zeta>0$, the shear input enhances the background expansion in the direction of the bulk velocity ($v_a$), whereas in the opposite case the expansion along that direction slows down.
-Note that, in Bianchi cosmologies with a realistic degree of anisotropy, we have $|\zeta|/H<1$ always.} Then, recalling the ${\rm D}^av_a=\vartheta$, expression (\ref{ltq3}) recasts into
+Note that, in Bianchi cosmologies with a observationally realistic degree of anisotropy, we have $|\zeta|/H<1$ always.} Then, recalling the ${\rm D}^av_a=\vartheta$, expression (\ref{ltq3}) recasts into

-This is the deceleration parameter measured by the tilted observers, living inside a bulk flow in a perturbed, nearly-flat Bianchi universe with dust and no cosmological constant.
-Consequently, the overall effect of the observer's peculiar motion on $\tilde{q}$ depends on the background shear anisotropy (measured by the $\zeta/H$ ratio) and on the scale of the bulk peculiar flow (determined by $\lambda_H/\lambda$).
-Following (\ref{ltq4}), the relative motion effect is more sensitive to the scale-ratio $(\lambda_H/\lambda)$ than to the background anisotropy.
-An additional pivotal factor is the sign of the peculiar volume scalar ($\vartheta$).
-Recall that positive values of $\vartheta$ denote locally expanding bulk flows, while negative ones indicate contracting ones.
+This is the deceleration parameter measured by the tilted observers, living inside bulk flows in a perturbed, nearly-flat Bianchi universe with dust and no cosmological constant.
+Compared to the FRW studies (e.g.~see Eqs.~(13), (21) in~\cite{T3}, \cite{T4} respectively), the background anisotropy has only added the linear $\zeta/H$ term.
+Therefore, the overall effect of the observer's peculiar flow on $\tilde{q}$ depends on the background shear anisotropy (measured by the $\zeta/H$ ratio) and on the scale of the bulk peculiar flow (determined by $\lambda_H/\lambda$).
+Following (\ref{ltq4}), the relative-motion effect is more sensitive to the scale-ratio $(\lambda_H/\lambda)$ than to the background anisotropy.
+The last, but not the least, decisive factor is the sign of the peculiar volume scalar ($\vartheta$).
+Recall that positive values of $\vartheta$ denote locally expanding bulk flows, while the negative ones imply local contraction.